Sparks Lake

 Photography Tips

-This location can provide many excellent views of South Sister (part of the Three Sisters) and Broken Top mountain with and early morning reflection.
-I used the lava rocks in the foreground to to help fill the void of the lake and give it depth.
-However, you can stand other places near this location to capture other great compositions.
+This location offers many excellent views of South Sister, part of the Three Sisters, and Broken Top Mountain, particularly with a stunning early morning reflection.
+I used the lava rocks in the foreground to enhance the depth of the lake and fill in any empty space.
+However, there are several vantage points nearby that can also yield great compositions.

 Directions